ronnieholm/Playground/DapperUnitOfWork/README.md

   we can take advantage of records and their compiler implementation object comparisons.

+  Alternatively, we must implement the Unit of Work pattern to simplify repository implementations, and have the application manually indicate changes, additions, and deletions across any number of aggregates, e.g., multiple aggregates may have changed as the result of subscribers to domain events.

 - Q: How to set system properties on each record with repetition?

   A: If we have CreatedBy, CreatedAt, UpdatedBy, UpdatedAt fields on each domain